-In addition to credit, liquidity, market and operational risks, CCBL considers Conduct, Reputational and Strategic Risks as key risks.
+In addition to credit, liquidity, market, operational and legal risks, CCBL considers Conduct, Reputational and Strategic Risks as key risks.
 These principal risks are reviewed and reassessed at least annually as a part of the Internal Capital Adequacy Assessment Process ('ICAAP') and the Internal Liquidity Adequacy Assessment Process ('ILAAP').
 The ICAAP and ILAAP analyse capital and liquidity with reference to severe stressed scenarios in order to assess their adequacy.
+As the business assets, the liabilities, and the staff of the Bank will be distributed or sold to the Branch in 2020 and given the intention to effectively cease trading to liquidate the Bank in 2020, the Bank did not prepare ICAAP and ILAAP for the period ended 31 December 2019.